Creole Nature Trail All-American Road

-Outdoor adventure is in store in Louisiana’s Outback™, the Creole Nature Trail: All-American Road!
+Outdoor adventure and fun for the whole family is in store in Louisiana’s Outback, the Creole Nature Trail All-American Road!
 The Creole Nature Trail route takes you through coastal marshlands, prairies and along 26-miles of natural Gulf beaches.
-World-class bird and alligator populations make this scenic byway a natural wonder; and top-notch fishing, hunting, crabbing, boating, nature photography and other outdoor opportunities make the Creole Nature Trail a recreational paradise for all ages to enjoy.
+World-class bird and alligator populations make this scenic byway a natural wonder; and top-notch fishing, hunting, crabbing, shelling and wildlife viewing make the Creole Nature Trail a recreational paradise.

 Begin Your Adventure!

-A short drive up I-10 West, take exit 20 to venture from the gateway city of Sulphur to Hackberry, where you can catch speckled trout and redfish in Calcasieu Lake!
-Professional charter fishing guides are ready to make sure you catch your fill.
-The Sabine National Wildlife Refuge is your next stop featuring the Blue Goose Trail overlook and walkway to the Calcasieu Ship Channel as well as the 2.5 mile fully accessible Wetland Walkway right into the marsh.
+From the gateway city of Sulphur and the Creole Nature Trail Adventure Point head south to Hackberry, where you can catch speckled trout and redfish in Calcasieu Lake!
+Local professional charter fishing guides are ready to make sure you catch your limit.
+The Sabine National Wildlife Refuge is your next stop featuring the Blue Goose Trail overlook and walkway to the Calcasieu Ship Channel as well as the 1.5 mile fully accessible Wetland Walkway right into the marsh.
 There are also four well marked recreation areas where you can easily catch your own fish or crabs!
 Farther south you’ll find Holly Beach as well as five other coastal beach areas where you can swim, surf fish, shell or even camp out!
-If you’re a birder, you won’t want to miss the Peveto Woods Bird & Butterfly Sanctuary—especially during the spring migration of neo-tropical songbirds!
+If you’re a birder, you won’t want to miss the Peveto Woods Sanctuary - a hot spot for birders especially during the spring and fall migration of neo-tropical songbirds and butterflies!

 Experience the Coast!

-Jump on the Cameron Ferry to cross the Calcasieu Ship Channel.
+Heading east from Holly Beach drive right on the Cameron Ferry to cross the Calcasieu Ship Channel.
 Be sure to be on the lookout for porpoises playing!
 The community of Cameron features the Cameron Parish Jetty Pier with a birding observation tower, RV park and a fishing pier right into the Gulf.
-Just west of Oak Grove, you’ll have access to Rutherford Beach featuring excellent shelling.
+Continue heading east and you’ll have access to Rutherford Beach featuring excellent shelling.